arturoherrero/arturoherrero.com/article/_posts/2015-04-02-open-fast-struct.md

 ---
 layout: post
 title: OpenFastStruct
+description: OpenFastStruct is a data structure, similar to an OpenStruct but faster.
 ---

 After having a lot of fun building [YARR][1], I have built a new Ruby gem.